History of Vanderbilt Commodores football: Early history (1890–1974)

-Vanderbilt finished 1922 undefeated in one of the best seasons in Vanderbilt and Southern football history.
+Vanderbilt finished 1922 undefeated in one of the best seasons in Vanderbilt and Southern football history.Cummisky, Thomas L. "Picking Champ Grid Teams Is Not Easy Task Since So Many Have Just Claims."
+San Antonio Evening News 1 Dec.
+1922: 18.
 The Commodores allowed no points at home.
 This was also the year that Vanderbilt entered the Southern Conference as a charter member.
 Captain Jess Neely was one of the greatest ever and the team's best passer.
 Vanderbilt hosted the Michigan Wolverines to inaugurate Dudley Field and fought them to a scoreless tie which features prominent in the program's history.
 The game featured the nation's top two defenses as measured by points against per game, and included a goal line stand by Vanderbilt to sustain the tie.
 "Thousands of cheering Vanderbilt fans inspired the surge of center Alf Sharp, guard Gus Morrow, tackle Tex Bradford, and end Lynn Bomar, who stopped Michigan cold in four attempts."
 Vandy football historian Bill Traughber chronicles the event: